-- The FOMC continues to face a slowing U.S. economy with some downside risk due to ongoing global trade regime uncertainty. - Meanwhile, U.S. inflation and inflation expectations continue to fall short of the FOMC's 2% target. - The FOMC has taken actions that have changed the outlook for shorter-term U.S. interest rates considerably over the last 11 months, ultimately providing more accommodation to the economy. - The FOMC may choose to provide additional accommodation going forward, but decisions will be made on a meeting-by-meeting basis.
+- The FOMC has been facing a slowing U.S. economy with some downside risk due to ongoing global trade regime uncertainty. - Meanwhile, U.S. inflation and inflation expectations have continued to fall short of the FOMC's 2% target. - The FOMC has taken actions that have changed the outlook for shorter-term U.S. interest rates considerably over the last 12 months, ultimately providing more accommodation to the economy. - Key measures of the U.S. Treasury yield curve have now returned to a more normal, positive slope, possibly a bullish factor for 2020.